JordanMartinez/purescript-jordans-reference/03-Build-Tools/Readme.md

 See the [0.15.0 Migration Guide](https://github.com/purescript/documentation/blob/master/migration-guides/0.15-Migration-Guide.md) for more details.

+### Phase 7: Producing Optimized JavaScript and Compiling to Other Languages

+While the Purescript compiler produces correct JavaScript code, there were a number of optimizations that haven't been implemented in the compiler.
+However, the compiler was designed to output not just JavaScript, but an intermediate representation called `CoreFn`.
+This enables others to transform `CoreFn` to another language.

+Soon after the time that PureScript `0.15.4` was released, a new project called `purs-backend-es` was released.
+This project works on the `CoreFn` representation and transforms it to JavaScript.
+However, it also optimizes the code significantly during this tranformation.
+For a few example, see [the `purs` and `purs-backend-es` comparison table in its README](https://github.com/aristanetworks/purescript-backend-optimizer#overview).

+While this tool's main purpose is to produce optimized JavaScript code, it enables others to produce new backends.
+A backend is a target language to which PureScript can be compiled.
+Before this tool, every backend had to reinvent a lot of code to make it work for that language.
+With the underlying library, `purescript-backend-optimizer`, one can more easily produce a new backend.

 ## Overview of Tools

 | Name | Type/Usage | Comments | URL |